- Performance and fit

 Reputation Rankings

-DAAD Education System Analysis (BSA) and Analyses of individual education systems (BSAi)
+DAAD Education System Analyses (BSA) and Analyses of Individual Education Systems (BSAi)

-The DAAD Education System Analysis (BSA) provide a systematic depiction of higher education and education systems.
+The DAAD Education System Analyses provide a systematic description of both higher education systems and of education systems.
 The analyses also present comprehensive analyses of higher education systems, including information on types of higher education institutions and degree systems, access to higher education and types of degrees, internationalisation, educational cooperation and the status of the German language.
 Users of the DAAD Individual Education System Analysis (BSAi) can select topics or countries to create individual comparisons of different education systems.
 The BSA also offer practical advice on initiating higher education relationships and stays abroad.

 DFG GEPRIS database

-Die GEPRIS Database lists DFG-funded projects in basic research from the early 2000s onwards.
-The database provides information on the funding activities of the German Research Foundation.
+The GEPRIS Database lists DFG-funded projects in basic research from the early 2000s onwards.
+The database provides information on the funding measures of the German Research Foundation.
 Users of the database can find out about academic projects and the researchers involved in them.
 The database allows users to filter by projects with international connections to specified countries.
-It is also possible to
+It is also possible to search for projects by academic discipline.

 Bibliometric databases

 Information contained in bibliometric databases may be referred to in order to assess individual research profiles.
 Web of Science, Scopus and the comparatively new Dimensions database hold bibliometric data on peer-reviewed academic literature.
-They provide information on research outcomes from around the world and offer intelligent tools to analyse and visualise the data.
+They provide information on research outcomes from around the world and offer intelligent tools for analysing and visualising the data.
 Full access to Web of Science is only possible on a paid-for basis.
-Scopus provides free access to the database through the Scopus Preview function.
+Scopus provides free access to the database via the Scopus Preview function.
 Some parts of the Dimensions database are also freely accessible.
 Full access to the databases and analytical functionality of Scopus and Dimensions is only possible on a paid-for basis.

-Centre for International Academic Collaboration and the DAAD network of experts in Germany and abroad
+Centre for International Academic Cooperation (KIWi) and the DAAD network of experts at home and abroad

-Together with the DAAD’s global network, the Competence Centre for International Academic Collaborations provides ongoing support to German higher education institutions by offering one-to-one consultations to help them identify new countries for cooperation projects and find cooperation partners there.
-The Competence Centre will offer regular peer-to-peer events for German higher education institutions.
-The DAAD Competence Centre for International Academic Collaborations is also currently constructing a comprehensive database of experts on a range of topic areas.
+Together with the DAAD’s global network, KIWi provides ongoing support to German higher education institutions by offering one-to-one consultations to help them identify new countries for cooperation projects and find cooperation partners there.
+The centre offers regular peer-to-peer events for German higher education institutions.
+It is also currently constructing a comprehensive database of experts on a range of topic areas.
 Users can access tailored advice and the assessments and views of DAAD experts in Germany and abroad.
 These experts are familiar with the foreign higher education systems concerned and are able to provide assessments of them.

 DAAD Networking Conference